vakulka95/EPAM-layout/README.md

 # EPAM-layout
-This project from Online EPAM University Program
+This project from Online EPAM University Program.
+It is based on HTML and CSS technologies